srsran/srsRAN_Project_docs/docs/source/user_manuals/source/installation.rst

       .. include:: installation_zmq.rst

-The :ref:`Running srsRAN Project <manual_running>` section of the documentation further discusses how to configure and run the gNB application.
+The :ref:`Running |project_name| <manual_running>` section of the documentation further discusses how to configure and run the gNB application.

 ----

 Packages
 ********

-srsRAN Project is available to download directly from packages for various linux distributions.
+|project_name| is available to download directly from packages for various linux distributions.
 Users looking for a simple installation who do not wish to edit the source code should use the package installation.

 .. tabs::

     .. tab:: Ubuntu

-        Ubuntu users can download the srsRAN Project packages using the following commands:
+        Ubuntu users can download |project_name| packages using the following commands:

         .. code-block:: bash